Before You Start

 For additional information see the guide A3: I am a U.S. citizen – How do I help my adopted child immigrate to the United States or become a U.S. citizen?
 (PDF, 230.33 KB).
 This guide explains the three different ways a child born abroad can become a lawful permanent resident (LPR) or U.S. citizen based on an adoption by a U.S. citizen or LPR.
 Each process is distinct and has different eligibility requirements.
 This resource may be helpful for families who are interested in learning more about the intercountry adoption process.

 Home studies are very important to the intercountry adoption process.
-Visit the Home Study Information page to learn:
+Visit the Suitability and Home Study Information page to learn:

 - What is a home study?